 Directed Student Teaching takes place during the senior year after the practicum experiences and course work have been completed.
 The student must take and pass the Praxis II series examinations (specialty area) before assignment to student teaching.
 The assignment is for a twelve-week period with the first week devoted to observation and participation, followed by eleven weeks of teaching activity.
 During this period, the student is directly responsible to the school to which he or she is assigned.
 Since student teaching is a full-time endeavor, the student may not take any other course work during this period.
 In order to be certified, students must pass three summative evaluations and the Praxis series examinations.
 Note: Morris College’s Teacher Education is designated on the Title II Higher Education Report Card.

 This program is designed to provide education and training for students who desire to work as health professionals in public and private agencies at the local and national levels, communities and industrial health programs, professional associations, and hospitals.
 The health science curriculum endeavors to develop health professionals to fit a variety of settings, such as hospitals, community health centers, voluntary health agencies, and social and human service organizations.

 Students who desire to work as leisure specialists in a variety of settings such as parks, camps, cruise ships, playgrounds, rehabilitation centers, condominium complexes, rest homes, and recreation centers, should enroll in this program.
 Employment opportunities exist in municipal recreation (marinas, travel agencies, resorts, etc.); outdoor recreation (state and national parks, camps, nature centers); therapeutic settings (prisons and hospitals); and other special settings (colleges and military bases).

-The Morris College Teacher Education Program is accredited by the National Council for Accreditation of Teacher Education (NCATE) www.ncate.org
+The Morris College Teacher Education Program is accredited by the Council for the Accreditation of Teacher Education (NCATE) www.ncate.org.